 Least Stormy Cities in United States

 California is America's center of calm weather.
-Four of the state's large cities make the lists for least often having heavy rain or thunderstorms.
+Three of the state's large cities make the lists for the fewest heavy rain and thunderstorms.
 Plus they completely avoid snowstorms and hurricanes.

-Among California's cities with placid climates, San Diego stands out as enjoying the least stormy weather of all.
-San Diego averages just five days a year with either thunderstorms or major rainstorms.
-It ranks second among large US cities for fewest thunderstorms and fourth for fewest rainstorms.
+Among California's cities with gentle climates, San Diego stands out as enjoying the least stormy weather of all.
+San Diego averages just five days a year with either thunderstorms or major rainstorms and never has snowstorms.

-Besides San Diego, three other California cities also have exceptionally low numbers of storms: Los Angeles, Sacramento and San Francisco.
-As well, Las Vegas, Nevada rates high among those that seldom have storms, and is the city least likely to see heavy rain.
+Besides San Diego, two other California cities also have exceptionally low frequency of bad storms: Los Angeles and Sacramento.
+One other city, Las Vegas, Nevada rates high among American cities that seldom have storms, and is the city least likely to see heavy rain.

 Fewest Heavy Rainstorms